aschwir/1-online-portfolio-aschwir/README - Copy.md

 ### How long it took me to finish this?

-## 4 hours including the time to find the right photo and makes necessary the necessary changes.
+## 9 hours including the time to find the right photo and makes necessary the necessary changes.

+I came across some issues when coming back to complete the assignment.
+#1 npm test came back with two errors after not having any the day before
+#2 I had to delete the original repository add create a new one to be able to host the page
+#3 I have been repeating getting messages about the failure of Github classroom work flow failure